skip to content

 Ella FitgeraldElla Fitzgerald / Wishes You A Swinging Christmas: Deluxe Edition

 "The First Lady of Song" was decades into her career when she cut her first full-length holiday album, and Ella Wishes You A Swinging Christmas was very good - though more traditional than the title might lead you to believe.
-Recorded for Verve Records in 1960, it's been reissued numerous times, most successfully on compact disc in 2002, with several bonus tracks.
+Recorded for Verve Records in 1960, it's been reissued numerous times, most successfully on CD in 2002, with several bonus tracks.
 This year's new Deluxe Edition goes several tracks further, purporting to compile her complete holiday recordings for Verve and Decca.
 Personally, my only complaint is that there's no compact disc edition for old fogeys like me.
 But, you can get it on standard black vinyl, gold vinyl, green vinyl, and digital - so there's no shortage of options.
 Other vintage reissues this year include new collections by the Carpenters, Bing Crosby, Dean Martin, and Frank Sinatra.

 Ben FoldsBen Folds / Sleigher